mamaly12/nbh/README.md

 STORIES
 ============
-• Create 2 Web Application (BackOce + Client Portal) based on PHP Laravel
+• Create 2 Web Application (BackOffice + Client Portal) based on PHP Laravel Web framework.
-Web framework.

 • Each county has a different tax rate and collects a different amount of taxes.